STAND. COM. REP. NO. 2215

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Labor and Water, Land, Energy and Environment that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2900 and recommend that it pass Second Reading and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 204 and recommends its adoption.